musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/land.md

 $ seaplane formation land --help
 Land (Stop) all configurations of a remote Formation Instance

+Unlike 'seaplane formation delete' the land command does not delete the Formation from the local database.

 Usage: seaplane[EXE] formation land [OPTIONS] <NAME|ID>

 Arguments: